lek-tin/hashnopolis/content/post/text-justification.md

 title: "Text Justification"
 description: "Some description ..."
 authors: ["lek-tin"]
-tags: ["leetcode", "dynamic-programming"]
+tags: ["leetcode", "greedy", "dynamic-programming"]
 categories: ["algorithm"]
 date: 2020-03-13T18:53:20-07:00
 lastmod: 2020-03-13T18:53:20-07:00
-draft: false
+draft: true
 archive: false
 ---
 Given an array of words and a width `maxWidth`, format the text such that each line has exactly maxWidth characters and is fully (left and right) justified.